 As we know, rents vary greatly from market to market, but can even differ from one street to the next within a single neighborhood.
 Obviously, numerous variables impact the rent you can charge for your rental unit including location, type of building (duplex, apt. building, etc.), size/square feet, age of unit, # of beds/baths, and amenities (i.e. Parking, AC, pool, roof deck, etc.)

 Don’t be fooled that any single source rent comp, property manager, local real estate agent, etc. can tell you the perfect fair market rent for your property.
 We recommend that you tap into a handful of resources to help you set rents confidently.

 1. Find Some Rent Comps to Give You a Starting Point.

-Check local apartment listings using the local newspaper, use online apartment guides, or websites like Craigslist and Rentometer to get a feel for the “going rents”.
+Check local apartment listings using the local newspaper, use online apartment guides and Rentometer to get a feel for the “going rents”.
 Rentometer is an excellent resource to give you historical rent trends for the area and a good starting point rent.
 You can further refine the rent from there by using some of the suggestions listed below.

 2. Stay up to Date on the Economic and Business Activity in the Local Market

 (i.e. Is it thriving?
 Are stores closing down?).
 Economic activity is one of the key drivers of rental housing demand and it can impact the rental market in unique ways.
-For example the current economy in Boston, MA is hot!
-Rental housing is in high demand, leading many renters to forgo amenities and perks in favor of securing a lease landlord can afford to make fewer concessions when negotiating.
+Rental housing is in high demand, leading many renters to forgo amenities and perks in favor of securing a lease landlords can afford to make fewer concessions when negotiating.

 3. Check Occupancy Rates for Your Area.